Book of Hosea: A summary of Hosea's story

-First, Hosea was directed by God to marry a promiscuous woman of ill-repute, and he did so.
-Marriage here is symbolic of the covenantal relationship between God and Israel.
-However, Israel has been unfaithful to God by following other gods and breaking the commandments which are the terms of the covenant, hence Israel is symbolized by a harlot who violates the obligations of marriage to her husband.
+First, Hosea was directed by God to marry a promiscuous woman of ill repute, and he did so.
+Marriage here symbolizes the covenantal relationship between God and Israel.
+However, Israel has been unfaithful to God by following other gods and breaking the commandments, which are the terms of the covenant; hence, Israel is symbolized by a harlot who violates the obligations of marriage to her husband.